 This type of movement is also effective in a way that the fighter on the backfoot always works much harder than the aggressor and that usually means he will tire out much sooner.

 Chavez is famous for his aggression and pressure, but it would not be possible without his amazing head movement.
 As tough as his chin was, everyone had a limit and Chavez used his head movement to move forward safely.
 Dodging punches while keeping a distance is one thing, but Chavez was a master at evading most of the enemies’ attacks from very close range.
 This way he would defend without losing the ground he already won.
 Watch the clip below.

 Evasion through head movement is also one of the best setups for counter-attacks and Chavez was a master of that as well.
 He would duck a jab or a straight cross and come back immediately with a vicious counter over the top.
 He often tied the low ducks with his forward lean, magnifying the force of the counters even more.

 A favorite tactic of his was putting the opponent on the ropes and then ducking and slipping all of his attacks with stunning precision, before hitting back the disheartened foe with a flurry of punches

 He of course got hit sometimes.
-But that meant he is at his desired range and giving back stronger and more punches than he received.
+But that meant he was at his desired range and giving back stronger and more punches than he received.
 A necessary attribute of a pressure fighter is an iron chin, and the Mexican was gifted with one for most of his 25-year career.

 Infighting is a true test of one’s character.
 And none had a stronger character than prime Julio Cesar Chavez.
 Infighting requires boxers to grit it out and not rely on precision and distance.
 Once inside the trenches, the battle becomes not only technical but a clash of hearts as well.
 This is where Chavez excelled the most.
 He was often not the best boxer, but as a fighter, he was on a different plane than his opposition.